-OL&I Codes State codes used to describe actions taken at a committee authority to oversee apprenticeship committees, programs, and policies and to approve apprenticeship committee members.
-The commissioner of the OL&I serves as the chairperson; the director of the bureau's ATD serves as its secretary.
+OSATC Oregon State Apprenticeship & Training Council-- has statutory authority to oversee apprenticeship committees, programs, and policies and to approve apprenticeship committee members.
+The commissioner of the BOLI serves as the chairperson; the director of the Bureau's ATD serves as its secretary.